 B. Participation, consultation and transparency

 18. Participation, consultation and transparency are key principles for the implementation of Covenant obligations relating to land.
-Individuals and communities must be informed and meaningfully participate in decision-making processes that may affect their enjoyment of Covenant rights in land-related contexts, otherwise their legitimate rights as land users might be overseen.
+Individuals, including human rights defenders, and communities must be informed and meaningfully participate in decision-making processes that may affect their enjoyment of Covenant rights in land-related contexts, otherwise their legitimate rights as land users might be overseen.
 In that regard, States parties should develop relevant laws, policies and procedures to ensure participation and consultation in all land-related policies.
 Participation and transparency are relevant to land registration, land administration and land transfers, as well as prior to evictions from land.
 States parties must ensure, inter alia, the regular and effective production and dissemination of relevant information relating to all those processes.
 Such processes should be transparent, organized in the relevant languages, widely publicized and grant access to all relevant documents.
 Affected persons need to be contacted prior to any decision that might affect their livelihood rights.
 That includes the freedom to receive and impart such information, the conduct of meaningful consultation and participation in negotiations, decision-making and management processes relating to land as described in the Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security (para.
 3B.6).
 The standards for indigenous peoples recognized in the international legal developments in relation to indigenous peoples and also in those Voluntary Guidelines (para.
 9.9) is that of free, prior and informed consent.
 Participation rights are only meaningful when their use does not entail any form of retaliation.
+Rapid response mechanisms should be established to safeguard those against whom retaliation is threatened or occurs.

 C. Obligations of States parties under the Covenant as relating to land